-This means that by using Google Docs for online collaboration and redlining, parties could be unwittingly breaching relevant data legislation as the data moves to servers outside of the relevant jurisdiction.
+This means that by using Google Docs for online collaboration and redlining legal documents, parties could be unwittingly breaching relevant data legislation as the data moves to servers outside of the relevant jurisdiction.

 These two issues combine to make Google Docs an unsuitable system for conducting redlining processes reliably and compliantly.

 As we’ve highlighted above and in our related article, redlining features integrated within contract management systems also have significant drawbacks related to adoption, familiarity and user confidence.

 Which is why the majority of contract redlining continues to be conducted using MS Word and Track Changes.

 Its combination of reliability, ubiquity and familiarity make it the go-to, compliant option for legal and contract teams around the world.

 Rather than try to build an alternative solution within Gatekeeper, we’ve embraced the fact that MS Word is our customers’ preferred option and built Gatekeeper to accommodate it.

 Gatekeeper’s redlining solution operates a “check-in and check-out” system, which allows users to download the latest version of their document, redline contracts in MS Word, and then upload to Gatekeeper again to continue the process - all tracked in one place.

 This ensures a quicker turnaround, while simultaneously recording all previous versions of the document and the specific actions taken against it.